 The SDHC is available in 4 to 32 GB while SDXC from 32 GB to 2 TB.
 They are most apt for videographers and photographers who want to store a large number of ultra HD 4k high bitrate videos.

-Commonly used Micro SD cards fit in portable devices like mobile phones and small digital cameras that have smaller memory card slot.
+Commonly used Micro SD cards fit in portable devices like mobile phones and small digital cameras that have a smaller memory card slot.

 Like other memory cards, the durability of SD cards also depends upon their usage.
 Although the card’s manufacturer claims the wear controller technology guarantees about 100,000 read & erase cycles, the SD cards are susceptible to physical damage and corruption.
 It is always advisable to have a backup of your card data.